mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 1. Click **Add Marker**.
 The **Mark Document** dialog box opens.

-2. In the **Choose fields to mark** pane, select the table from which some meaningful data needs to be extracted.
+2. In the **Choose fields to mark** pane, select the table from which data needs to be extracted.

-3. For **Marker Name**, enter a name for the marker.
+3. On the right side, enter a **Marker Name** that is used for the table that you selected.

 4. Select **Table** from the **Mark Type** drop-down list.